 This vibrant green soup is creamy and a little spicy.
 It will blow you away!
 Asparagus can be hard to find this time of year.
 When buying a bundle of asparagus in store, check for flexibility and color.
 They should have a bit of give but shouldn’t be too wobbly.
 If you can’t find fresh asparagus, frozen is the next best thing.
 They flash freeze it so it should be just as tasty as fresh.

 This warming soup has all the pieces of a delicious baked potato.
 The slow cooker instructions means you will have extra room on your stove.
-We love to top this with baked potato fixings, including cheese, green onion, and bacon.
+We love to top this with baked potato fixings, including cheese and bacon.
 It’s a warming soup that’s quite filling.
 If you’re using this as a first course, make sure you give out small portions.

 We love how green this beautiful soup is!
 It would be the perfect start to a festive meal.
 The simple soup base is made simply to bring out the true flavor of the broccoli.
-To top it off, earthy mushrooms are added to give dimension to the dish.
-Lemon and oil are drizzled over top to bring a freshness this rich dish needs.
+To top it off, white beans are added to give dimension to the dish.

 Change it up with a great seafood soup.
 This dish would be unexpected but your guests will be amazed at the flavors.
 Our first Thanksgiving probably had lobsters served, so pay homage with this dish.
 If fresh lobster is too expensive, look for cold pack canned lobster.
 You can find it in the freezer section in large grocery stores.